Visual Hands

 How do the Telehealth nurse and Bedside nurse communicate with each other?

-How might we design a system that builds trust for telehealth collaboration, equipping telehealth nurses with tools to enable bedside nurses to prioritize human presence?
+With features that foster trust and streamline communication, we arrived at the question: How might we design a system that builds trust for telehealth collaboration, equipping telehealth nurses with tools to enable bedside nurses to prioritize human presence?